Module tests.test_settings

 - Delete the backing image.

-def test_setting_backup_target_update_via_configmap(core_api, request)
+def test_setting_backup_target_update_via_configmap(client, core_api, request)

 -